Northern Red-bellied Snake

 Juvenile Characteristics:

-Newborns can be 2.8 – 4.3” in length and tend to be darker on the back and paler on the belly than adults.
+Newborns range from 2.8 – 4.3” in length and tend to be dark on their backs and paler on the bellies than adults and have a prominent light spot or collar on the neck.

 Species Confused With:

-Brown Snakes are about the same size, but have paler bellies and 17 scale rows at the midbody.
+Northern Brown Snakes are about the same size but have paler bellies and 17 scale rows at midbody.
 Kirtland’s Snakes have two rows of black spots down the belly.
-Garter and ribbon snakes have paler bellies and single anal plates.
-Northern Ring-necked Snakes, also small, have unkeeled scales.
+Garter and Ribbon Snakes have paler bellies and single anal plates.
+Northern Ring-necked Snakes are also small but have unkeeled scales.

 References: